 NAU is an Equal Opportunity/Affirmative Action Institution.
 Women, minorities, veterans and individuals with disabilities are encouraged to apply.

-Minimum qualification for the rank of Assistant Professor: Eligibility for occupational therapy licensure in Arizona Current National Board for Certification in Occupational Therapy certification; An earned PhD or research doctorate in occupational therapy, rehabilitation sciences or a related field from an accredited institution (ABD may be considered, but the doctorate must be completed by the start date); Experience working with occupational therapy students in a classroom and/or fieldwork setting; 5 years or more of experience as an occupational therapist in a clinical setting; Record of publications and/or grant writing.
+An earned PhD or research doctorate in occupational therapy, rehabilitation sciences or a related healthcare field from an accredited institution (ABD may be considered, but the doctorate must be completed by the start date)

 About Northern Arizona University